nanibah/Academic-CV/content/project/shipwreck/index.md

 #   Otherwise, set `slides = ""`.
 # slides: example
 ---

-Exploring underwater areas of archaeological importance is a multi-step pipeline that requires expensive resources.
-To begin with, a specific area is chosen considering the probability that it contains valuable sites and the risks of them being damaged (e.g. dredging, pipeline construction, and fishing installation).
-This is followed by a high-altitude survey using Side Scan Sonar (SSS), either deployed with a tow fish or an Autonomous Underwater Vehicles (AUVs).
-Subsequently, technical personnel evaluates the images produced to find and rank potential sites.
-This is essential as there are not usually enough resources or time to explore all the identified sites.
-These sites are revisited to accurately decide their worth, which is typically done with human divers or Remotely Operated Vehicles (ROVs).

-In this project, shipwrecks were detected leveraging [STARS](https://arxiv.org/abs/2310.01667), GPS coordinates of the detetced shipwrecks were derived and the multiple shipwreck sites were ranked of archeaological importance.
-This pipeline was demonstrated as the [Shipwreck AI](https://youtu.be/UtNK1Ite8no?si=VKX90Tq1wsh7mmM7) pipeline to the [Thunder Bay National Marine Sanctuary, NOAA](https://thunderbay.noaa.gov/) for underwater explaoration and shipwreck analysis.
-My contributions to this are as follows,
+[UMich Field Robotics Group](https://fieldrobotics.engin.umich.edu/) is a research lab that focuses on underwater and space robotics with a focus on enabling autonomy in a dynamic and unstructured environment.
+One of my projects in this lab was to accurately derive the GPS coordinates of the detected shipwrecks from multiple shipwreck sites in the  [Thunder Bay National Marine Sanctuary](https://thunderbay.noaa.gov/) (TBNMS), Lake Huron, MI.

+Underwater archaeological exploration is a complex and resource-intensive process that relies heavily on tools like Side Scan Sonar (SSS) to map the seafloor and identify potential sites of interest, such as shipwrecks.
+Traditional approaches often involve manual evaluation of sonar images, which can be time-consuming and costly, especially for deepwater sites inaccessible to human divers.
+To address these challenges, this project introduces an automated pipeline [Shipwreck AI](https://youtu.be/UtNK1Ite8no?si=VKX90Tq1wsh7mmM7) which detects the shipwrecks, derive their GPS coordinates and rank the multiple sites of archeaological importance.
+The results were sucessfully demonstrated to [TBNMS, NOAA](https://thunderbay.noaa.gov/).

+My contributions include,
 - reproduction of neural network architecture of the semantic segmentation baselines [Burguera](https://www.mdpi.com/2077-1312/8/8/557#) and [Yang et al](https://www.frontiersin.org/articles/10.3389/fnbot.2022.928206/full) for detection of shipwrecks
-- deriving GPS coordinates of the shipwrecks with 30m resolution and 10m accuracy
+- derivation of GPS coordinates of the shipwrecks with 30m resolution and 10m accuracy
-- formulating a confidence score-based metric to rank the shipwreck sites
+- formulation a confidence score-based metric to rank the shipwreck sites

 #### A glimpse of side-scan-sonar dataset
 {{< gallery album="sss" >}}